-It can be useful to house the pump and filter behind a fireproof enclosure which is fastened to the wall to prevent the occupant from tampering with the pump and water inlet.
-The volume of the enclosure must be at least 0.124m3 to prevent overheating.
+When the pump is placed in the protected area or there is the need to prevent the occupant from tampering with the pump and water inlet, the pump and filter should be housed inside a fireproof enclosure which is fastened to the wall.
+The volume of the enclosure must be at least 0.124m3

-Any pump enclosures and trunking should be made from materials specially designed for sprinkler boxing, for example:

-FR sprinkler boxings (FRSB) is suitable for use in internal dry conditions as defined in EN622 part 5.
-Materials of this type are suitable for use in Hazard Class 1 of EN 335-3.
-In addition to being manufactured from FSC® certified 12 mm thick moisture resistant MDF board the material used in our flame retardant sprinkler boxings is also compliant with Euroclass B standards.
-The range of dedicated accessories available for FRSB products are also manufactured from the same Euroclass B compliant material.
+Any pump enclosures and trunking should be made from materials specially designed for the enclosure of suppression system, typically referred to a "sprinkler boxing".
+The fire rated sprinkler boxing should be suitable for use in internal dry conditions as defined in EN622 part 5.
+Materials of this type are suitable for use in Hazard Class 1 of EN 335-3 and should also be compliant with Euroclass B standards.
 All paint coatings used on FRSB products are coated with flame retardant BS EN Class B s1 d0 paint.